 These days, most readers are compact in size.
 You can slip them into a small pouch or a pocket in your photo bag.

 Plus, you don’t need any external power connector.
-The reader is conveniently energized by USB power.
+The reader is conveniently powered by USB power.

 Extra Batteries and Battery Charger

 Again, this depends on the volume you’re shooting.
-You should have a couple of spare batteries for when you’re on a shoot and running low.
+You should have a couple of spare batteries for when you’re on a shoot.

 If you’re shooting in a studio, you can recharge the battery immediately while you use a freshly charged one.